CrowdStrike/foundry-sample-category-blocking/README.md

 This application demonstrates advanced usage of Functions,Collections and UI Experience in Falcon Foundry, implementing several key capabilities for URL filtering and firewall management:

 # Foundry capabilities used

-Collections.
+Collections
 Used by the app to store Category URLS and Relationships between host groups, rulegroups and category.

-UI pages.
+UI pages
 Custom UI pages to display results and manage the app.

-Functions.
+Functions
 Used by the app to define the logic of rule creation and interaction with Falcon tenant using Falconpy SDK.

 Python functions:

 reactblock: Fetches host groups information using
 categories: Fetches categories using FalconPy from collections
 create-rule: Create Firewall management blocking rule with selected category using FalconPy